-The solar panels connected to the pump are not connected to the gris so you don't need the grid's permission to install them.
+The solar panels connected to the pump are not connected to the grid so you don't need the grid's permission to install them.
 Further the panels connected to the pool pump do not count towards the maximum number grid connected solar panels that you can install.

 The pool pump will run less in winter and more in summer - which synchronises well with swimming season.